My Passport: Essential Edition

 The Essential Edition for MacBook Pro and Air has a USB 2.0 port and a capacity of 320 GB (298 GiB) and is available in gloss black.
 It has the same design as the Essential Edition.

 Essential SE Edition

 The Essential SE Edition for Mac has a USB 2.0 port and a capacity of 1 TB and comes in silver.
 It has the same design as the Essential Edition.

 Studio Edition

-The Studio Edition has FireWire 400, FireWire 800 and USB 2.0 ports and a capacity of 320 GB (298 GiB) and 640 GB (596 GiB).
-The Studio Edition has a capacity gauge on the top side and has a silver appearance.
+The Studio Edition has FireWire 400, FireWire 800 and USB 2.0 ports and a capacity of 320 GB (298 GiB), 640 GB (596 GiB), 1 TB and 2 TB.
+The older versions (smaller capacity) of the Studio Edition with the book-like design are silver and have a capacity gauge on the top side (which slides to reveal the ports) and have only one Firewire port.
+The newer version (bigger capacity) with rounded design of the enclosure has either silver or black appearance and has two Firewire ports.
+The enclosure is all metal (alluminium).

 Console editions

 My Passport X Edition

 The My Passport X editions include a USB 3.0 port and come in 1TB and 2TB variations.
 This specific edition has been marketed as a hard drive designed to extend the storage capacity of consoles such as the Xbox and PlayStation.